acsoto/BUAA-Compiler/README.md

 }
 ```

-When I get a function, I memorize its return type and paras.
+When encountering a function, its return type and parameters are memorized.

-As for the `ArrayList<Integer> paras`, it reflects as follows:
+For the `ArrayList<Integer> paras`, it reflects as follows:

 | Type     | Example | Integer |
 | -------- | ------- | ------- |